-This easy oven baked sausage recipe is made with just five ingredients in one pan, and it's ready in about an hour.
+This easy oven baked sausage and apples recipe is made with just five ingredients in one pan, and it's ready in about an hour.
 Just slice a few things, then let the amazing flavors come together in the oven.

 All you have to do is coarsely chop 2 apples and 2 onions, and use a vegetable peeler for the parsnips.
 It really is almost no prep work.
 And if this combination isn't the definition of cozy fall flavors, I don't know what is.